althea-net/rita-installer/README.md

 Once configured run

-> ansible-playbook -e @profiles/<your profile name or example.yml> install-intermediary.yml
+> ansible-playbook -e @profiles/<your profile name or example.yml> <-c local if running against localhost> -i <your hosts file or ci-hosts>  install-intermediary.yml

 To update the Rita version just run again after building a new binary and placing it in the same folder as the playbook